aaronwaggener/add-prs/README.md

 ## Inputs
 Input Name | Required | Details
 :-|:-:|:-
-`organization` | | The URL friendly name of the organization (or repository owner) where the project board is located.
+`organization` | | The URL friendly name of the organization (or repository owner) where the pull requests and project board are located.
 If not specified, the action will default to the current organization where the action is being run.
 `project-id` | :heavy_check_mark: | The numerical ID of the project where the pull requests will be added.
 This ID is typically found in the project URL "[organization-name]/projects/[*project-id*]"
 `usernames` | :heavy_check_mark: | The GitHub usernames whose open pull requests will be added to the project board.
 The usernames should be separated by spaces.
 For example: octocat mona-lisa

 ## Environment Variables
 This action uses the `gh` CLI tool to make graphql queries.
 In order for `gh` to authenticate properly, you need to create a Personal Access Token with `project`, `read:org`, and `repo` scopes.
-After generating the token, add it repository secrets, and then reference it in your actions workflow.
+After generating the token, add it to the repository secrets, and then reference it in your actions workflow.
 ```
 env:
   GH_TOKEN: ${{ secrets.GH_TOKEN }}